Grief doesn’t move in a straight line.

 It comes in waves, in quiet moments, in unexpected memories.
 Sometimes, the most supportive thing we can do is move gently alongside it — with our breath, with nature, and with space to simply be.

-I offer guided grief walks through the forest year-round, providing a calm, supportive space to walk, reflect, and tend to what you’re carrying.
+Guided grief walks offer a calm, supportive space to walk, reflect, and tend to what you’re carrying.
 These walks are slow and intentional, allowing room for whatever shows up — sadness, love, memories, numbness, or even moments of peace.

-Along the path, you’ll find a wind phone nestled among the trees — a place to speak to those you miss, to say what was left unsaid, or to sit quietly and listen.
-Many people find comfort in this simple ritual, especially when words feel hard to find.
+Along the path, you’ll find a wind phone nestled among the trees — a place to speak to those you miss, to say what was left unsaid, or simply to sit quietly and listen.
+Many people find comfort in this gentle ritual, especially when words feel hard to find.

 These walks are not about fixing or rushing the grief process.